CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Generator/BB_Commercial_Vehicle_Information_Specifications.md

 ## Description
 <!-- General Description of the BB -->
+Signal and service catalogues for commercial vehicles using the HIM rule set

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->